Starstream language specification

 or generic parameters extend this rule by nesting additional type_annotation

-instances between <…> as described in the Type System section.
+instances between <…> as described in the Types section.

 Record and enum shapes must first be declared via struct/enum definitions